 As this laptop does not have a dedicated video card, this chip rarely gets hot, so I leave it like this.

-Another thing we will do is upgrading memory by doubling the memory amount.
+Another thing we will do is upgrade memory by doubling the memory amount.
 This laptop supports only up to 4GB memory, so here we have it.
-It is DDR2, and I have two identical modules which are important.
+It is DDR2, and I have two identical modules.

 Replacing memory is pretty straight forward.
 Taking the two out and putting the new ones in.